-If you are interested in participating, please reply before July 9, 2021, to cleo.jahraus@saskatoon.ca or call 306-975-2539.
+If you are interested in participating, please reply before July 8, 2022, to cleo.jahraus@saskatoon.ca or call 306-975-2539.
+The number of participants is limited, so please respond promptly to express your desire to participate.

-Sincerely,

 Water Lab Coordinator